dclbas/LMS_Controls/example_commands.md

 **Note:**  When items are lef out of the command (ie: player name, music source, etc..)
 LMS Controls uses the current value in the HA GUI to fill in.
 If the item is critical, LMS Controls will prompt for it.
 ## Example Implicit Intent Commands
-**Start-Up Phrases:** are used to call up the app for Google Home or Google Assistant and prepare for explicit intents.
+**Start-Up Phrase:** is used to call up the app for Google Home or Google Assistant and send the command all in one sentence.
+The startup phrase is:
-  - "Hey google, ask to LMS Controls to [inset and explicit intent (as outlined above) here]" Provided your implicit intent was understood google will call up the LMS Controls app and issue your intent directly without asking "How can I help?"
+  - "Hey google, ask to LMS Controls to [insert explicit intent here]"

+Provided your implicit intent was understood google will call up the LMS Controls app and issue your intent directly without asking "How can I help?".
+If the intent was not understood you will get the "How can I help?" prompt and return to explicit mode.

-**Implicit Intents:** After the start-up phrase above, the LMS Controls apps is called up and the Welcome intent is played **"How can I help?"**.
-Now you are ready to issue the explicit intents (voice commands) to your players.
-Some example phrases are listed below by category.
-- **Play** intents are structured as follows:  "Play [artist, album, song, playlist, radio] [name / title] using player [player name] with shuffle [on/off]".
-The phrase "using player" can be substituted with "in the" for simplicity though accuracy may suffer a bit.
+After your comman has been issued, you have upto 10 seconds to issue any other follow-up explicit intents before the app closes automatically.

+Some examples are:
+  - "Hey google ask LMS Controls to play album 2112 by Rush in the mediaroom with shuffle on"
+  - "Hey google ask LMS Controls to set the volume to 50"
+  - "Hey google ask LMS Controls to pause player"